-Congratulations to Team Liquid, Grand Champions at The International 2017.
+Congratulations to OG, Grand Champions at The International 2018.

-As bearers of the ultimate symbol of victory in the struggle between Radiant and Dire, these names shall forever be inscribed upon the Aegis’ silver plaque:
+As bearers of the ultimate symbol of victory, these names shall forever be inscribed upon the Aegis of Champions:

-If you missed any of the tournament, or just want to relive some of the incredible moments and breathtaking plays, head over to The International site, where you can find replays for every match.
-There are also loads of photos and videos from the event over on the Media page, our TI7 Youtube playlist, and the Dota 2 Flickr.
+If you missed any of the tournament, or just want to relive the incredible moments and plays, head over to the Dota 2 YouTube channel, where you can find replays of the entire tournament, including broadcast content from in between the games.
+You can also find a stash of photos from the event over on the Media page and the Dota 2 Flickr.

-We would like to thank all of the players, talent, and everyone in the Dota community for helping bring this celebration of our shared passion to life.
-The International continues to be the crowning moment of the competitive season, and without everyone’s support, none of this would be possible.
+We would like to thank all of the players, talent, and everyone in the Dota community for helping bring this celebration to life.
+The International is the crowning moment of the competitive season, and without everyone’s support, none of this would be possible.
 We hope you enjoyed this year’s tournament as much as we did.